7anan3/dictionary-typescript/README.md

 # <p align="center">Dictionary App - Typescript</p>

-In this project, I've transformed this project (https://github.com/HananeEL-2023/dictionary) into TypeScript.
+I've undertaken the conversion of the project at (https://github.com/HananeEL-2023/dictionary) into TypeScript.